toextendmylimits/LeetCode/000-backtrack.md

    ```
    </details>
 1. [39.
 Combination Sum](https://leetcode.com/problems/combination-sum)
-   Notice the same number may be chosen from candidates an **unlimited number of times**.
+   Notice the candidates are distinct, but the same number may be chosen from candidates an **unlimited number of times**.
 This is important as it means the start point for next recursion call is i instead of i + 1 as in classcial combination problem where no duplication is allowed

    We can incrementally build the combination, and once we find the current combination is not valid, we backtrack and try another option.